 Duccio worked on wood panel, painted in egg tempera, and embellished with gold leaf.
 Duccio was a master of tempera and mastered the medium with delicacy and precision.
 Duccio’s paintings were inviting and warm with color.
 His compositions consisted of many more delicate details and were sometimes inlaid with jewels or decorative fabrics.
 Duccio also used a more complex organization of available space and staged his figures specifically and purposefully in the composition.

 Duccio was also one of the first painters to put figures in architectural settings, as he began to explore and investigate perspective.
 He also depicted emotion in his characters in a way that had not been seen in other painters at this time.
 The characters interact with each other.
 It is no longer Christ and the Virgin; it was mother and child.
 He flirted with naturalism, although his figures seem to be otherworldly consisting of colors, gracefulness, and fabrics not available to mere humans.

 A Tour of Duccio’s Art

 - The Healing of the Man Born Blind

-- “The Healing of the Man born Blind” by Duccio shows Christ in the centre of the scene, and the blind man is shown twice in the composition.
+- “The Healing of the Man Born Blind” by Duccio shows Christ in the center of the scene, and the blind man is shown twice in the composition.
 The man is shown being touched by Christ on his eyes, and then the man is shown looking up with his sight restored and dropping his guiding stick on the right of the canvas.
 The two episodes are linked visually by the blind man’s rod.
-This painting is an early example of how Italian artist began leading the move away from the traditions of Byzantine art.
-Duccio started by making people’s faces, hands and feet more expressive and realistic.
-Ducco introduced warmer colours and attempts at portraying the perspective of the background architecture.
-This panel was one of the scenes on the back predella named Duccio’s ‘Maestà’.
+This painting is an early example of how Italian artists began leading the move away from the traditions of Byzantine art.
+Duccio started by making people’s faces, hands, and feet more expressive and realistic.
+Duccio introduced warmer colors and attempts at portraying the perspective of the background architecture.
+This panel was one of the scenes on the back predella named Duccio’s ‘Maestà.’
 Museum: National Gallery, London

 - The Annunciation